buddhist-uni/buddhist-uni.github.io/_content/monographs/in-praise-of-buddhas-acts_willemen-charles.md

 A translation of the Chinese version of Aśvaghoṣa's famous epic composed in the second century of the common era.
 The classic Indian poem gives a tasteful biography of Śākyamuni Buddha's life which is still admired for its artistry today.

+For an older translation of the (reconstructed) Sanskrit, see [Cowell, 1894](/content/booklets/buddhacarita_asvaghosa-cowell).